codewithmustafa/tcmb_api_client/README.md

 ## Testing and Coverage

 This package includes a comprehensive suite of unit tests, which ensures the reliability and correctness of the package's functionality.
+(Cov report added as an image just for now, will connect to a service later)
 ![Code Coverage Report](https://github.com/codewithmustafa/tcmb_api/raw/main/demo/cov.png)

 ## Disclaimer